tomhagley6/czebra/test_notebooks/README.md

     - "hypothesis test" with also providing whether fish responded and whether fish were swimming during presentation
     - compute InfoNCE loss to see which may provide best embeddings
     - again, see if these can be used to decode stimulus type

+    ### Notes on data
+    Fish data comes from a single dataset, defined in each notebook as "dat_files" A subset of this data (at least in ROI dimension) may be used for model training These subsets are saved on HDD under my DATA folder, for each week of model training